nixworks/public/news/2017/07/4/evolution-researchers-discover-that-the-diversity-of-frogs-is-a-direct-result-of-the-extinction-of-the-dinosaurs.md

 ### [2017-07-4](/news/2017/07/4/index.md)

-# Evolution.
-Researchers discover that the diversity of frogs is a direct result of the extinction of the dinosaurs.
+# Evolution: Researchers discover that the diversity of frogs is a direct result of the extinction of the dinosaurs.

 Frogs are &quot;master survivors,&quot; able to take advantage of the ecological vacuum left behind by extinct animals.
 Scientists say 9 in 10 frog species descended from three surviving frog lineages.